themshirtsjeremy-maker/Age-Security/README.md

 ![Next.js](https://img.shields.io/badge/Next.js-14-black.svg)
 ![FHE](https://img.shields.io/badge/powered%20by-Zama%20FHEVM-green.svg)

 **Prove you're 18+ without revealing when you were born.** Your birth year is encrypted in browser, verified on chain via FHE, and only you can decrypt the result.
-Zero knowledge.
-Zero exposure.

 ## ⚡ Flow